 Ascites is a buildup of fluid in the abdomen.
-This can happen when the liver is not working properly.
-Fluid fills the space between the organs and abdominal lining, which can cause swelling and pain.
+It can happen when the liver is not working properly.
+Fluid fills the space between the organs and abdominal lining, leading to swelling and pain.

 Ascites is a common symptom of cirrhosis, which is scarring on the liver.

 As fluid accumulates in the abdomen, a person can feel bloated and uncomfortable.
 The fluid can also press on the lungs, causing shortness of breath.